The Waterfalls of Maine’s Grand Canyon

 The Rim Trail Loop

-The hike starts with a ford of the West Branch of the Pleasant River.
+The standard 8.6-mile route starts at the trailhead near the Head of the Gulf.
+The hike begins with a ford of the West Branch of the Pleasant River.
 In summer, the ford is typically ankle to shin deep.
 In spring or after heavy rain, it can reach knee-deep or higher, with enough current to make crossing with a heavy pack tricky.
-Bring sandals or water shoes for the crossing, and check conditions before committing.
+Bring sandals or water shoes for the crossing.

 When to Visit